pyricau/androidsrc/README.md

 # Skia

-Skia is a 2D graphics library that may or may not be used by Android.
-It sounds like it's used by Compose Desktop though, so kind of relevant.
+Skia is a 2D graphics library used by Android and Compose Desktop.
+On Android it's always been used for software rendering, and is used for hardware rendering except from Android 3.0 to 9.0.

 * Available [on cs.opensource.google](https://cs.opensource.google/skia/skia)